bitboody/Necromancer/README.md

 You can have your own shell scripts to run at this directory:
 - config/scripts/

-Just use the 'convert.ps1' file to convert your Powershell script to a one line file that could be executed remotely.
+Just use the 'convert.ps1' file to convert your Powershell script to a one line file.

 ---------------